 - U.S. Patent 6,770,262-Nasal Administration of Agents for the Treatment of Gastroparesis.
-This patent expires in 2021. - U.S. Patent 5,760,086-Nasal Administration for the Treatment of Delayed Onset Emesis.
-This patent expires in 2016. - U.S. Patent 8,334,281-Nasal Formulations of Metoclopramide.
+This patent expires in 2021. - U.S. Patent 8,334,281-Nasal Formulations of Metoclopramide.
 This patent expires in 2030. - Non-Provisional Patent Application No. PCT/US2012/052096-Treatment of Symptoms Associated with Female Gastroparesis.
 If granted, this patent would expire in 2032.

 We have also been granted patents in the European Union for the method of use of metoclopramide via nasal delivery for gastroparesis.
 These patents provide protection through 2021.
-We have also received patents in the European Union covering the intranasal use of metoclopramide for delayed onset emesis.
-These patents offer protection through 2016.
+We have also received patents in the European Union covering the nasal use of metoclopramide for delayed onset emesis.
+These patents offer protection through 2017.

 The United States patent system permits the filing of provisional and non-provisional patent applications.
 A non-provisional patent application is examined by the U.S. Patent and Trademark Office, or USPTO, and can mature into a patent once the USPTO determines that the claimed invention meets the standards for patentability.
 A provisional patent application is not examined for patentability, and automatically expires 12 months after its filing date.
 As a result, a provisional patent application cannot mature into a patent.
 The requirements for filing a provisional patent application are not as strict as those for filing a non-provisional patent application.
-Provisional applications are often used, among other things, to establish an earlier filing date for a subsequent nonprovisional patent application.
+Provisional applications are often used, among other things, to establish an earlier filing date for a subsequent non-provisional patent application.
 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we file, the patent term is 20 years from the earliest date of filing a non-provisional patent application.
 In the United States, a patent's term may be lengthened by patent term adjustment, or PTA, which compensates a patentee for administrative delays by the USPTO in granting a patent.
 In view of a recent court decision, the USPTO is under greater scrutiny regarding its calculations where the USPTO erred in calculating the patent term adjustment for the patents in question denying the patentee a portion of the patent term to which it was entitled.
 Alternatively, a patent's term may be shortened if a patent is terminally disclaimed over another patent.